TexturePacker GUI Documentation

 Preview Panel

-After you've added sprites to TexturePacker, you can see your sprite sheet inside the Preview Panel with your sprites aligned on the sprite sheet according to the algorithm set under Layout -> Algorithm .
+After adding sprites to TexturePacker, you can see your sprite sheet in the Preview Panel.
+The sprites will be aligned on the sprite sheet based on the chosen algorithm set in Layout -> Algorithm.
 Almost all the various TexturePacker options are updated in real-time, so you can immediately see the changes made to your sprite sheet.

 TexturePacker Documentation: Preview Panel